Language: EN

 What is and how to use the conditional IF-ELSE in C#

-The if and if-else conditionals are fundamental control structures that allow making decisions based on Boolean evaluations.
+The if and if-else conditionals are fundamental control structures that allow making decisions based on boolean evaluations (true or false).

 The IF Conditional

-The if structure evaluates a Boolean expression and executes a code block only if the expression turns out to be true.
+The if structure evaluates a boolean expression and executes a block of code only if the expression is true.
 The basic syntax of an if conditional in C# is:

 if (condition)